The Indian cricketers have easily wrapped up the first Test in Hamilton to record their first Test victory in New Zealand since 1976.

 They reached that total in the sixth over with a four from opener Gautam Gambhir.

-Singh's six for 63 wasn't enough to earn him the man of the match honours, which fell to batsman Sachin Tendulkar.
+The outstanding Harbhajan Singh took six for 63.
+It wasn't enough to earn him the man of the match honours, which fell to Sachin Tendulkar for his batting heroics.

-So India lead the three-match series 1-0 with the second Test beginning in Napier on Thursday, March 26th.
+India lead the three-match series 1-0 with the second Test beginning in Napier on Thursday, 26 March.